EssVisionAB/document-web-public-api/README.md

 Remember that the string representation of that field will be displayed so if the path references an object you will have json in the table.

-Name column of the resource is allways present as 'Resursnamn' by default.
+The name column of the resource is allways present.
+The default locale(sv) respresentation is 'Resursnamn'

 Example locale:

 ```
-json
 {
     "headers": {
         "name": "Resursnamn",